brianleary/wikipedia-search-engine/README.md

 The search engine takes a text query as input and outputs links to Wikipedia articles that best fit the query.

-The search engine is adapted from an assignment posted online for a big data course [HackMD Assignment](https://hackmd.io/@9NHMbs3cSOmGDKDUbhIviQ/H1LM2fR5m?type=view)
+The search engine is adapted from an assignment posted online for a big data course: [HackMD Assignment](https://hackmd.io/@9NHMbs3cSOmGDKDUbhIviQ/H1LM2fR5m?type=view)

 # Setup
 1. Download and decompress the Wikipedia backup